jaypaulb/Canvus-Go-API/tasks.md

 **2024-06-15 Summary:**
 - Completed Client-to-Session refactor across all code and tests.
 - All tests pass.
 Ready to proceed to the next endpoints.

+### Unit/Integration Testing Plan (2024-06-15)

+- **Test Setup:**
+    1. Create a test folder.
+    2. Create a test canvas in that folder.
+    3. Create widgets/assets in that canvas as needed for each test.
+    4. For client-dependent endpoints, call `GetClients` first; if no client is present, skip the test and log a note to the console.
+- **Test Cleanup:**
+    - Delete the test canvas and then the test folder, ensuring all created resources are removed even if a test fails.
+- **Test Concurrency:**
+    - Use a single test file (e.g., `canvus_test.go`) and `t.Parallel()` for subtests to maximize concurrency and avoid collisions.
+- **Test Exclusions:**
+    - Do **not** test PATCHing `parent_id` (parenting) due to a known server bug.
+    - Do **not** test create/update/delete for the read-only widgets endpoint; only List/Get are supported.
+- **Test Cases:**
+    - Happy path, edge cases, and failure cases for each resource, excluding parent_id patching and read-only widgets endpoint mutations.
+- **Authentication:**
+    - Use a valid test user/session for all API calls.
+Test both valid and invalid authentication where appropriate.
+- **Documentation:**
+    - Comment each test with its purpose and any exclusions (e.g., "parent_id patching not tested due to server bug").